Alta Langa DOCG (Spumante)

 Discover ↝

-The Alta Langa DOCG (Spumante) is a single varietal wine, and therefore can be made exclusively by Chardonnay grapes
+The Alta Langa DOCG Sparkling Wine is a multi varietal wine, and therefore can be made using different grapes

 Originating in France, this vine is now grown all over the world.
 It is a vigorous, consistently productive species, which sprouts very early, with strong shoots.
 It grows in all types of soil, particularly clay, limestone or marl, and all types of climate – provided they are not wet – and is very resistance to chlorosis.
 The fruit ripens in... you can read more about Chardonnay here.